hlavacs/ViennaEntityComponentSystem/README.md

 ### Iterating over Entity Types That Contain given Tags

-If you want to loop over all tagged versions of a basic type *E* (you can only use one entity type) that have a number of tags, then you can specify e.g.
+If you want to loop over all tagged versions of a basic type *E* (you can only use one entity type) that have given tags, then you can specify e.g.

     VecsIterator<MyEntityTypeNode, TAG1> it;